ETFs

 Outlook and Positioning

-Versus the Aggregate index, the ETF was overweight risk assets at year-end, with a tilt toward short- and intermediate-term investment-grade corporate credit, high-yield securities, leveraged loans and international credit.
+After falling in 2025, nominal 10-year U.S. Treasury yields finished Q1 slightly higher.
+At quarter end, crosscurrents influencing fixed-income yields include softer labor-market data, higher near-term inflation expectations, a shift in monetary policy expectations and medium-term fiscal challenges.
+Versus the Aggregate index, the ETF was overweight risk assets as of March 31, with a tilt toward short- and intermediate-term investment-grade corporate credit, high-yield securities, leveraged loans and international credit.
 It also was overweight U.S. Treasurys, including nominal securities and futures, as well as asset-backed securities and commercial mortgage-backed securities.
-The fund had below-index exposure to government agency mortgage-backed securities and long-dated investment-grade credit.
-By credit rating, the fund was underweight bonds rated AA and A, and overweight securities rated AAA, BBB and lower.
-Overall, the portfolio was bulleted around the intermediate portion of the yield curve and, at period end, maintained a duration slightly longer than that of the index.
+The fund had below-index exposure to government-agency mortgage-backed securities and long-dated investment-grade credit.
+At quarter end, the portfolio maintained a duration moderately longer than that of the index.

 In a dynamic environment, we continue to find pockets of value within the fixed-income market, based on our view of pricing and fundamentals.
 Our goal remains to work with our investment teams to try to find attractively priced bonds for the portfolio while maintaining a disciplined approach to risk management.